Tell you folks, things are really popping out there today.

 That's how this works.

-And if you don't, if you go in for a job interview and you don't have health insurance, the employer, if Mrs. Clinton's plan follows through, the employer will not be allowed to hire you.
+And if you don't, if you go in for a job interview and you don't have health insurance, employer, if Mrs. Clinton's plan follows through, the employer will not be allowed to hire you.

 Before you can be hired anywhere, you have to go to a government building somewhere and register for health insurance.

-But who's gonna pay for it?
+But who's going to pay for it?

 What if I can't pay for it?